 Author contributions.
 ETR led the effort to review the literature on carbonate characterization.
-TP did the μXRF imaging of the carbonate standard materials.
-PN RT, and AL led the efforts for the synchrotron XRF and XANES measurements.
-KW and KH led the laser ablation mapping efforts.
-KW did the Sr isotope analyses.
+TMP did the μ XRF imaging of the carbonate standard materials.
+PN, RVT, and AL led the efforts for the synchrotron XRF and XANES measurements.
+KMW and KH led the laser ablation mapping efforts.
+KMW did the Sr isotope analyses.
 JMC did the work on the Barstow tufa.
 All of the authors contributed to writing the manuscript.

 Competing interests.
-We declare that there are no competing interests.
+The authors declare that they have no conflict of interest.